ishanExtreme/Extreme-Chat/README.md

 * Feature to upload chat data to different cloud services and databases(🤔) in just one click.
 * Emoji Section to send emoji.
-* Email button to send secret key via email to other users(Beginner Friendly 🙂).
+* Email button to send secret key via email to other users(Beginner's Friendly 🙂).
 * Feature to change secret code on the fly ✈️.

 <br>